robertdavid1205/CI_MS1_Unfelde_Records/README.md

 7. As a site owner, I want users to be able to contact us easily with queries or feedback.

 ### Site Owner Goals
+---
 1. To have all the information easy to reach.
 2. To have an attractive and easy to use site.
 3. To have a site that is responsive on all devices and easy to navigate.
 4. To recieve as many demos as possible , with the related info needed as well.

+### Scope
+---
+The scope of the project is defined by:

+* Navigation bar, for a simple navigation of the website
+* Footer available in all the website's pages, with links to social media platforms
+* Modal where you can send your work to us for a possible release
+* Contact form , for queries and feedback.
+* A reviews page which contains reviews from our colaborators and some clips from projects we have been involved in.
+* Embeded map with a location pin , to let users know where we are situated.
+* Favicon to help users identify the website easier.
+* Gallery to showcase some of our best moments.

+Features to be built in future releases:

+* A built in player for our releases with more info about the creator and other links.
+* A newsletter subscription system with monthnly newsletters.
+* A news page with the hottest news from the industry leading players.

 ### Design Choices
+---
-* The goal for this site was to create a simple and easy to use platform, that has also the "underground vibe" that is characteristic to the musical genre.
+* The goal for this site was to create a simple and easy to use platform, that expresses the minimalist sound we push and an "underground vibe" that is characteristic to the musical genre.

 ### Colors
+---
 Main colors are **Black** / **Grey** and **Dark Orange**.
 Most of the website is **Black** and **Grey** to give the feeling of something minimalistic, simple and dark, like the club sound that we are promoting, the **Dark Orange** color is used in the Navbar and Footer and ads a nice touch to the minimalist vibe that we aimed to create.

 ### Fonts
+---
 I have used Ubuntu as the font for the whole website.
 Clean and easy to read.

 ### Structure
+---
 In the upper part there's a navigation menu, which contains the name of the record label "Unfelde Records" in the left side , then in the middle section whe have 4 pages "Gallery, Releases, Reviews and Contact" and in the right side we have a button "Send Demos" that opens up a modal.
 On the index page, we have **Our Story**, with some information about what we are and what we are doing, and underneath there's a carousel with photos from festivals and events.
 Then The **Gallery** page, displays a whole page of images from different places where our music is used and enjoyed...and made :)